Basics of Signal Detection and Pharmacoepidemiology

 - List different safety databases and the information each contains

-- Explain the mathematics of drug safety, data mining, and its role in signal detection
+- Explain the use of statistics in drug safety, data mining, and their role in signal detection

 - Define pharmacoepidemiology and explain its role in drug safety management

-- Explain signaling regulations in the US and EU, and CIOMS VIII principles for signal detection
+- Explain signaling regulations and guidances in the US and EU, and CIOMS VIII principles for signal detection